yaama-tech/website/README.md

 # Yaama Tech Website

-This repository contains the source code for the Yamatek website.
+This repository contains the source code for the Yaama Tech website.
 The website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator optimized for technical and documentation websites.

 ## Project Structure